prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % So he had a great time.
 He got back home barely in season to help Jim, the small colored boy, saw next-day's wood and split the kindlings before supper.
 Аt least he was there in time to tell his adventures to Jim while Jim did three-fourths of the work.
-Tom's younger brother (or rather halfbrother) Sid was already through with his part of the work (picking up chips), for he was a quiet boy, and had no adventurous, trouble-some ways.
+Tom's younger brother (or rather halfbrother) Sid was already through with his part of the work (picking up chips).
+ He was a quiet boy, and had no adventurous, trouble-some ways.

 While Tom was eating his supper, and stealing sugar as opportunity offered, Aunt Polly asked him questions that were full of guile, and very deep—for she wanted to trap him into damaging revealments.
 Like many other simple-hearted souls, it was her pet vanity to believe she was endowed with a talent for dark and mysterious diplomacy, and she loved to contemplate her most transparent devices as marvels of low cunning.
 Said she:
 "Tom, it was middling warm in school, warn't it?"

-"Yes'm."
+%-Yes,madam.

 "Powerful warm, warn't it?"